How to Bounce Back After a Breakup: What to Expect and How to Move On

 2. Breaking Unhealthy Patterns

 Often, breakups highlight patterns we've experienced before.
-Therapy works to uncover these patterns and helps you address the deep-seated issues that may have contributed to the breakup.
+Individual therapy can still focus on relationships in that it works to uncover these patterns and helps you address the deep-seated issues that may have contributed to the breakup.
 This makes it easier to avoid repeating these patterns in future relationships.

 Jamie’s journey through therapy also focused heavily on breaking the unhealthy patterns that had become ingrained in her relationship dynamics.
 Throughout her dating history, Jamie had consistently moved rapidly from meeting someone to living together, a pattern that seemed to work until it didn’t.
 These patterns, while familiar, often set the stage for future heartbreaks and confusion.